 OPT029: Clinical teaching, education and assessment

-This module is aimed at practitioners who are currently engaged in clinical teaching or supervision at undergraduate or postgraduate level including pre-registration and specialist level.
+This module is aimed at practitioners with an interest in clinical teaching or supervision at undergraduate or postgraduate level, including pre-registration and specialist level.

-Students will explore the theory and application of teaching and assessment methods in the context of their own clinical profession.
+You will explore the theory and application of teaching and assessment methods in the context of your own clinical profession.
 The module would therefore be of interest to clinical teaching practitioners across a range of clinical professions.